jpollard-cs/alexa-starter-kit/readme.md

     - these features should be transpiled by including an appropriate Babel plugin in the `production` environment portion of the babelrc file (because we only need Uglify in production)

 please submit a bug report (or even better - a PR) if you encounter any compatibility issues

-## TODO
-- Provide a simple way to include audio assets in the bundled zip file